BramVanroy/spacy_conll/README.rst

 The example below

+* shows how to manually add the component;
 * changes the custom attribute :code:`conll_pd` to :code:`pandas` (:code:`conll_pd` only availabe if ``pandas`` is installed);
 * converts any :code:`-PRON-` lemma to :code:`PRON`.